Alexander-sl-lee/Alexander-sl-lee.github.io/_posts/2018-2-9-AFL-Sports-Betting.md

 uses Logistic Regression among other techniques to predict which team would win in a game of AFL.
 However, to further reduce the human elements involved, our model incorporates the use of a fractional Kelly Criterion to advise on how much we should bet.

-As a result, for the years of 2010-2015 we have been able sustain an average of ~500% increase in our starting bank.

 ![_config.yml]({{ site.baseurl }}/images/config.png)

 Section still in development.s